BrandnerKasper/WumpusWorld/README.md

-# WumpusWorld (Work in Progress)
+# WumpusWorld
 Wumpus World is a round based Text Adventure, in which you try to find and hunt a wumpus in a dungeon.
 The Game Logic:
 A run of the game can look like this:
 <pre>
 Welcome to Wumpus World.
 Strive through the 4 by 4 quadratic dark dungeon and try to find and hunt the Wumpus!
 You start in the bottom left corner.
 Your Controls are:
 Move in the Direction:
 W for UP